 Considering having a garden wedding?
 Decorating an outdoor space is a little different than sprucing up an event hall or ballroom, so you may be on the hunt for some inspo.
-From stationery covered in beautiful blooms to flowery desserts to wildlife inspired decor, here are few of our favourite ways to weave the theme into all aspects of your wedding.
+From stationery covered in beautiful blooms to flowery desserts to wildlife inspired decor, here are few of our favourite ways to weave the garden wedding theme into all aspects of your celebration.

 Here are a few awesome garden wedding ideas.

-One of the first wedding-related tasks you’ll need to tackle is sorting out your stationery.
-We suggest going with a floral theme for your save the dates, menus and more to make your theme really hit home.
+One of the first wedding-related tasks you’ll need to tackle is sorting out your wedding stationery.
+We suggest going with a floral theme for your save the date cards, menus and more to make your theme really hit home.

 If the forecast is looking bright for your wedding day, you may want to invest in a few parasols for you and your guests.
 This is especially key if you’re not having your ceremony or reception under the shade of a tent - you don’t want anyone getting a sunburn!

 Nothing’s worse than having your heels dig into the grass, so opt for flat shoes or chunky heels and ask your bridesmaids to do the same.